 Our materials are IT friendly and can be downloaded from our website.
 These include lesson plans and all the required resources to compliment the lesson.
 We also have interactive, editable PowerPoints for your convenience.

-YGAM meets elements of Learning for Life and Work at KS3 and 4
+YGAM meets elements of PSHE Education at KS3 and 4